What is the Best Drum Sander? Top Choices You Can Find This 2023

 7. JET JWDS-1632

-Lastly, we have the Jet 723520K JWDS 1632 drum sander with an open stand.
-Our team recommends this over the Jet benchtop drum sander and the Jet mini drum sander for its more reliable performance.
-The unit has Sandsmart control that regulates the speed according to your workpiece.
+Lastly, I have the Jet 723520K JWDS 1632 drum sander with an open stand.
+I’d recommend this over the Jet benchtop drum sander and the Jet mini drum sander.
+Its reliability stands out.
+Plus, the Sandsmart control is a game-changer; it adjusts the speed according to the workpiece, which is incredibly helpful.

 The feed and drum motors are separate, which gives you independent control over either one.
 The drum sander is designed for superior heat dissipation so you won’t need to worry about friction or burns.